benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 description:
 ---

 A few weeks ago, the Office of Strategic Services "[Simple Sabotage Field Manual](https://www.gutenberg.org/ebooks/26184)" made its way around the internets.
-The book, published in 1944 by the predecessor to the CIA had such headings as "*Encouraging Destructiveness*", but it was the section on "*General Interference with Organizations and Production*" that caught my eye, not because I intent to sabotage any organizations in the near future, but because I see so many modern knowledge workers unintentionally doing to their own organization exactly what the OSS described some 70 years ago.
+The book, published in 1944 by the predecessor to the CIA had such headings as "*Encouraging Destructiveness*", but it was the section on "*General Interference with Organizations and Production*" that caught my eye, not because I intend to sabotage any organization in the near future, but because I see so many modern knowledge workers unintentionally doing to their own organization exactly what the OSS playbook described some 70 years ago.
 Here are a few of my favorite[^disclaimer] from the list:

 > * **Insist on doing everything through "channels."** Never permit short-cuts to be taken in order to expedite decisions.
 > * **Haggle over precise wordings** of communications, minutes, resolutions.